braaannigan/braaannigan.github.io/_posts/2017-12-11-bayesian_correlation.markdown

 The first notebook in the series on fitting a statistical distribution to a dataset is also available in the repository.

+## Offline and interactive on your local machine
 If you'd prefer to run the notebook on your own machine, you can clone or download the repository using the green button on the top-right.
 This will also download the data files that are in the *data* sub-directory.